bgswaroop/learning-javascript/session 1/README.md

 **JavaScript Tutorial for Beginners**: Learn JavaScript in 1 Hour https://www.youtube.com/watch?v=W6NZfCO5SIk&t
 - Javascript is used to build interactive web pages
-- Javascript can be run inside a `browswer` or a `node`.
+- Javascript can be run inside a `browser` or a `node`.
   - To run javascript on your system/applications, we need to install node
-  - We can directly run it in browser.
+  - We can directly run it in the browser.
 Right click --> Inspect --> Console (Tab) --> Start typing Javascript commands

-- Principle of seperation of concerns
+- Principle of separation of concerns
   - We use javascript to implement behaviour

 ### Description of files